iamfatima/iamfatima/README.md

 *Student at Instituto Superior Técnico, Lisbon*

-*Looking foward to improve my programming skills*
+*Very much a beginner but looking foward to improve my programming skills and learn more.*

 🌱 I’m currently working on a simple snake game in C and having fun with advent of code 2020.